xaur/proposal/propsals/proposal-phase-3-draft.md

 This proposal is a summary and a continuation for Arabic content and communication over the next twelve months so that more people in the Arabic region know about Decred and use it.

-As cryptocurrency adoption has skyrocketed in the Middle East and North Africa (MENA) region.
+Cryptocurrency adoption has skyrocketed in the Middle East and North Africa (MENA) region.
 According to a [survey](https://blog.chainalysis.com/reports/middle-east-north-africa-cryptocurrency-geography-report-2022-preview/) by blockchain analytics platform Chainalysis, MENA countries have the fastest-growing cryptocurrency industry in the world, accounting for 9.2% of global digital currency transactions from July 2021 to June 2022.
 Three of the top 30 nations in this year’s Crypto Adoption Index are located in the MENA region: Turkey (ranking 12), Egypt (ranking 14), and Morocco (ranking 24).

 ## Phase 2 report